mesosphere/marathon/REST.md

 `timeoutSeconds` period.
 If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed.

-Each health check supports the following:
+Each health check supports the following options:

-* `gracePeriodSeconds`: Health check failures are ignored within this number of seconds or until the task becomes healthy for the first time.
+* `gracePeriodSeconds` (Optional.
+Default: 15): Health check failures are ignored within this number of seconds or until the task becomes healthy for the first time.
-* `intervalSeconds`: Number of seconds to wait between health checks.
+* `intervalSeconds` (Optional.
+Default: 10): Number of seconds to wait between health checks.
-* `maxConsecutiveFailures`: Number of consecutive health check failures after which the unhealthy task should be killed.
+* `maxConsecutiveFailures`(Optional.
+Default: 3) : Number of consecutive health
-* `path`: Path to endpoint exposed by the task that will provide health status.
+  check failures after which the unhealthy task should be killed.
-  Example: "/path/to/health". _Note: only used if `type == "http"`._
+* `path` (Optional.
+Default: "/"): Path to endpoint exposed by the task that will provide health  status.
+Example: "/path/to/health".
-* `portIndex`: Index in this app's `ports` array to be used for health requests.
+  _Note: only used if `protocol == "HTTP"`._
+* `portIndex` (Optional.
+Default: 0): Index in this app's `ports` array to be used for health requests.
 An index is used so the app can use random ports, like "[0, 0, 0]" for example, and tasks could be started with port environment variables like `$PORT1`.
-* `timeoutSeconds`: Number of seconds after which a health check is considered a failure regardless of the response.
+* `protocol` (Optional.
+Default: "HTTP"): Protocol of the requests to be performed.
+One of "HTTP" or "TCP".
-* `type`: Protocol of the requests to be performed.
-One of "http" or "tcp".
+* `timeoutSeconds` (Optional.
+Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.

 ##### `id`